Wedding Venue Tips

-If you’re planning to hold different parts of your day in different venues then you may want to consider my maximum travel time between venues suggestion of 30 minutes.
-As you can see on my Ideal Wedding Timings blog, the time between the ceremony and the reception is often limited.
+If you’re planning to hold different parts of your day in different venues then you may want to consider the maximum travel time between venues suggestion of 30 minutes.

 If your family and friends can afford to stay at a hotel nearby for the night of your wedding then it really adds to the day.
 They can stay till the latest time also having the option to enjoy alcohol.
 Having the majority of your guests in one/close hotel/s enables the atmosphere to carry into the next day.
 Some of my couples have organised breakfast at a local cafe the next morning or a walk with a picnic at lunchtime.
 These are great cheap ways to keep the party going and make your day roll into two.
 Meeting the night before for an evening meal is also a great idea.

 Next inline for my Wedding Venue Tips is Space.
 It is incredibly important and can sometimes be misleading when you go to a venue on an open day.
 They will set their venues up so they look there best.
 They’ll put enough seating and tables out so it looks comfortable not overcrowded or empty.
 For this reason it’s worth only looking at venues who do a max capacity close to your guest number.

 I often find as a photographer a venue with a lot of rooms can sometimes spread your party too thin making them hard to capture.
 You’ll find your 80 person guest list looks rather small when it’s split across 4 rooms.
 On a positive note these multiples of different rooms can provide great photographic alternatives should it rain.